dantheman213/hapi-modern-cors/README.md

 latest versions of hapi.
 There was a major refactor of the hapi project in v17+ that broke previous paradigms.

+### How does it work?

+This plugin, by default, will append open and permissive CORS headers on all of your existing endpoints and responses.
+Additionally, `OPTIONS` will be enabled on all of your existing routes in order to ensure CORS pre-flight works.

 ### Installation

     npm install hapi-modern-cors --save